denizjafari/UpperLimbRobot/README.md

 Core transformers are provided in transforms.py.
 They are usable in the application in conjunction with their respective widgets from tranformer_widgets.py.

+### FrameData Object
+The FrameData Object is the central object that is processed by the pipeline.
+It is a new object for every pass of the pipeline.
+As a general rule, it should be stateless.
+Transformers should store any data that needs to be accumulated themselves.
+If there is very important global state such as a working directory, this state can be stored in the GLOBAL_PROPS object of the registry.